The right response to a cold

 It is easy to catch a cold at almost any time of the year.
 When we get infected with a virus, we do not have to immediately think about antibiotics and run to the doctor.
 How to avoid and fight a cold?
 Here are the tips from doctor Marcin Roszkowski from NZOZ "Twój Lekarz" in Ślęza.

-Colds are caused by viruses that spread very easily between us.
-People with colds can infect others by sneezing, coughing or transferring viruses from their nose, mouth and hands to objects.
+Colds are caused by viruses that spread easily between people.
+People with colds become infected by sneezing, coughing, or transferring viruses from their nose, mouth, and hands to objects.
 A virus on a doorknob can survive for up to 24 hours.
-The basic symptoms of a cold include: a blocked or runny nose, sore throat, headaches and muscle pain, coughing, sneezing and a high temperature.
-What to do to avoid getting infected and not infecting others?
-Do not share towels, cups, knives or forks.
-When coughing and sneezing, cover your mouth and nose with a disposable tissue that you do not reuse - throw it in the bin.
-Do not touch your face with your hands - your eyes, mouth and nose are gateways for infections.
-Air the rooms you are in often.
-Take care of your physical fitness and healthy habits.
+The main symptoms of a cold include a stuffy or runny nose, sore throat, headaches and muscle aches, coughing, sneezing, and a high fever.
+What can you do to avoid infection and infect others?
+Don't share towels, cups, knives, or forks.
+When coughing and sneezing, cover your mouth and nose with a disposable tissue.
+Don't reuse it—throw it in the trash.
+Don't touch your face with your hands—your eyes, mouth, and nose are portals for infection.
+Air out rooms frequently.
+Maintain physical fitness and healthy habits.

 How to cope on your own?

-However, if we catch a cold, we do not have to contact a doctor immediately.
+However, if a cold strikes, there's no need to consult a doctor immediately.
 Spontaneous improvement usually occurs after a week.
-Only occasionally does a cold last longer - in a few cases, we experience symptoms for up to 3 weeks.
+Only occasionally does a cold last longer – in a few cases, symptoms can last up to three weeks.
 We can deal with the virus ourselves.
-Just remember the basics: rest and sleep, warming up, drinking plenty of fluids at room temperature and gargling with salt water.
-Cold symptoms can be alleviated by preparations available in pharmacies without a prescription.
-They do not shorten the duration of the disease, although they can bring temporary relief.
+Just remember the basics: rest and sleep, staying warm, drinking plenty of fluids at room temperature, and gargling with salt water.
+Over-the-counter medications available at pharmacies can alleviate cold symptoms.
+These medications don't shorten the duration of the illness, but they may provide temporary relief.

 When to see a doctor?